 In addition, of course, the Netherlands and Germany are neighboring countries.
 As a result, many German tourists come to the Netherlands, so it can be useful for Dutch people to speak a word of German.

 In some border areas between the Netherlands and Germany, the Dutch dialect spoken there is even incredibly similar to German.
 People from the western part of the Netherlands will even have trouble understanding it.

 One advantage of Napoleon's occupation is that the Dutch language also has a French influence, making it easier for the Dutch to learn.

 I should add that the German and Dutch languages are a lot more similar than French and Dutch.
-But certain French and Dutch words are similar, or very similar.
+But certain French and Dutch words are similar or very similar.

 The Dutch are explorers by nature and real travel lovers.
 Going on one holiday a year is often not enough for most Dutch people.
-When we are in a different country, we always try our best to make ourselves understood in the foreign language.
+When we are in a different country, we always try our best to make ourselves understood in a foreign language.